TheCandidStartup/TheCandidStartup.github.io/_drafts/blog-analytics.md

 {% include candid-image.html src="/assets/images/blog-analytics-march-2023/future-platform-views-per-day.png" alt="Future Platform - Views per Day" %}

-You would expect the top 10 posts to change every month.
+You would expect the top posts to change every couple of months.
 "Seven Reasons" is one exception as the after shocks keep coming.
-The other, weirdly, is "Modern SaaS Architecture".
+The other, weirdly, is "[Modern SaaS Architecture]({% link _posts/2022-11-28-modern-saas-architecture.md %})".
 I don't think I could have come up with a less clickbait title and yet there it is with a very respectable 250 views in its first two months and another 50 in the following two.

 ## Sources